mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 This course is seven chapters long.
 With each chapter, there will be a new set of lesson videos.
 After most of these lessons, there will be a quiz to assess your learning of the material.
 At the end of each chapter, there will be a set of related lab exercises.
 Let's go over a few of the course logistics.

 The target audience -- this is a beginner's course focused on developer practices.
 If you're coming from an operations background, fear not, young grasshopper, we have something for you too.

-It is expected that you are familiar with the MongoDB query language.

-If you aren't, we recommend you taking our definitive beginner course, M001, before attempting M121.
+It is expected that you are familiar with the *MongoDB query language*.
+If you aren't, we recommend you taking our definitive beginner course, *M001, before attempting M121*.

 How does grading work?